SiliconLabs/wfx-common-tools/test-feature/README.md

 Following this, access to Raspberry PIs with root privileges will be possible using user='root, host = '<pi_address>' when connecting the DUT (with no password)

+> Thanks to a contribution from [@gsalvatella](https://github.com/gsalvatella), it is now possible to provide the path to a SSH public key (as the 'pkey' parameters) when using SSH.
+Use this when running the tools on your target.

 ## [Typical Use Case](#typical-use-case)

 ### DUT initialization